scala-native/scala-native.g8/README.md

 #### Which target platforms are supported?

+Short answer: OSX and Linux.

-Scala Native employs something called LLVM, which does the job of generating the binary code for a given platform.
-So, the answer is, in principle: all platforms supported by [LLVM].
+Long answer: Scala Native employs something called [LLVM], which does the job of generating the binary code for a given platform.
+So, the answer is, in principle: all platforms supported by LLVM.
+In reality, supporting a platform involves other aspects too, not simply delegating the task to LLVM.
+So, stay tunned to [Scala Native] in this regard.

 #### Can I write code in Scala Native which is able to run in a browser?